ziishaned/learn-regex/README.md

 In regular expressions, we use anchors to check if the matching symbol is the starting symbol or ending symbol of the input string.
 Anchors are of two types:
-The first type is the caret `^` that check if the matching character is the first character of the input and the second type is the dollar sign `$` which checks if a matching character is the last character of the input string.
+The first type is the caret `^` that checks if the matching character is the first character of the input and the second type is the dollar sign `$` which checks if a matching character is the last character of the input string.